milanvarady/Applite/README.md

 ## Key Features

-- Install, update and uninstall apps with a single click
+- Install, update, and uninstall apps with a single click
 - Clean and simple UI designed for non-technical users
-- Free and open-source
+- Free and open source
+- Works with existing brew installation
+- Supports system proxy (HTTP, HTTPS, and SOCKS5)
 - Handpicked gallery of awesome apps
-- Can be used with existing brew installation

 ## About